 The Maple Conservatory staff & faculty have designed a dance training program to support a careful, thought-out philosophy, which is as follows:

 Our curriculum consists of a comprehensive set of outcome-based guidelines that combines respected ballet principles with cutting-edge knowledge of biomechanics, kinesiology, and injury prevention.
 It represents the best elements from the Royal Academy, French school, Cecchetti method, Vaganova, and Danish schools of ballet and promotes a purely classical ballet technique without affectations.
-This gives our students the ability to easily adapt to all styles of choreography and techniques of dance.
-All of our faculty work from one training curriculum and communicate the same terminology and ideas so that the students are not confused in their training.
+This gives our students the ability to easily adapt to and meet the demands of all styles of choreography and techniques of dance.

 Our curriculum is based on the AMERICAN BALLET THEATRE® National Training Curriculum, a breakthrough, eight-level program that combines high-quality artistic training with the basics of dancer health and child development.

 Our formidable curriculum emphasizes a strong classical technique and a flow of movement that suggests a sense of energy, freedom, and joy—reflecting the kind of dancing favored by major ballet companies.
 It is a style that readily adapts to meet the demands of any choreographer, company or type of movement.